Silverwood Camping & Hotels Near Silverwood!

 Some Ideas on Places to Stay When Visiting Silverwood

 Camping is our favorite way to visit Silverwood.
-Well, actually we like to camp most of the time and break it up with a night or two at a hotel/motel in the Northern Idaho or Spokane area.
-The reason we prefer camping for this area is that: a) it makes the vacation very budget friendly (can camp for as low as $20 + tax per night in the area) and b) the weather is so nice in the summer, and the area beautiful.
+Well, actually glamping is our new favorite way, but we have tent camped on many trips in the past and it is the most affordable option.
+If you have an RV, that would make it even more comfortable.
+The reason we prefer camping for this area is that: a) it makes the vacation very budget friendly (most affordable theme park vacation I have taken) and b) the weather is so nice in the summer, and the area beautiful.
 Here are a couple of our preferred spots when visiting Silverwood.

 The General Store at Silverwood Campground